 Dried or candied fruit makes a fantastic addition to this crispy mix.
 I am using raisins, but you can substitute for dried apricots, cranberries, apples, candied oranges.

-Granola (crispuy baked muesli) is easy to make
+Granola (crispy baked muesli) is easy to make

 Following the steps in the recipe below, it only takes about half an hour to bake this crispy baked muesli.

-Keep an eye on the color of it in the oven, as it can burn easily.
-Take it out of the oven if you're satisfied with the color.
+Keep an eye on its color in the oven, as it can burn easily.
+Take it out of the oven when it's golden or slightly brown.

-If adding chocolate chips or coconut flakes, always add them to the finished product.
+If adding chocolate chips or coconut flakes, always add them to the finished product (after baking!).

 Serve with yogurt or milk and some fresh fruit!